devJuanS/fullstackopen-course/part-02/README.md

 2. Step 2: Prevent user to add a duplicated name.
 3. Step 3: Allowing users to add phone numbers to the phone book.
 4. Step 4: Search field to filter by name.
+5. Step 5: Refactor the App in various single components.